 A one-time title insurance premium usually provides coverage for the following:

-- Title defects; an issue the prevents you from having clear ownership of the property.
+- Title defects: An issue that prevents you from having free and clear ownership of property.

-- Existing liens; for instance, the previous owner had unpaid property taxes or condo fees that have been registered against the unit.
+- Existing liens: For instance, the previous owner had unpaid property taxes or condo fees there are registered against your unit.

-- Encroachment issues; The backyard shed in the backyard of your new property slightly sits on your neighbours property; and they want it removed.
+- Encroachment issues: Your backyard shed slightly sits on your neighbours property and they want it removed.

-- Fraud; Somebody obtained access to the title of your property and may have taken out a mortgage under your name, without your awareness.
+- Fraud: Someone has obtained access to the title of your property and have taken out mortgages using your name and without your awareness.

-Title-related issues may prevent you from selling or mortgaging your property at a later date.
+- Title-related issues might prevent you from selling your property or mortgaging your property.

-The title insurance coverage will be in force as long as you own the property and in some instances cover common legal expenses during a claim.
+- Title insurance coverage will be in force as long as you own your property and in some cases will cover legal expenses related to a claim.